-The major foundations of the CCFN have been set and the organization’s operations have started in earnest.
+The major foundations of the CCFN have been set and the organisation’s operations have started in earnest.

-- Commencement of Resource mobilization efforts as per the Resource Mobilization Strategy.
+- Commencement of Resource mobilisation efforts as per the Resource Mobilisation Strategy.

-- CCFN Endowment Fund capitalized – February 2019.
+- CCFN Endowment Fund capitalised – February 2019.

 - Establishment of an autonomous CCFN office.

 - CCFN elected to serve on the Excecutive Committee of the Consortium of African Funds for the Environment (CAFÉ).

 - Take-over of support Legal Costs Support (a component of MSP) to Conservancies from WWF Namibia.